VenkatRaman3103/Craft/notes/04-01-may/reference_block.md

 ### referece block

+- [x] added base route for the referece block
-- [ ] create route to create a new referece block
+- [x] create route to create a new referece block
 - [ ] read route to read all referece blocks
 - [ ] read route to read a referece block based on the given block_id
 - [ ] delete route to delete a referece block based on the given block_id